How To Fix A Sagging Roof: Signs It's Sagging, Repair Cost, & More

 Add Collar Ties

 Collar ties are boards that connect rafters together, preventing them from spreading apart.
-Installing collar ties is an easy DIY solution to pull a sagging roof back into shape.
+Installing collar ties is an easy DIY solution for sagging roof repair.
 You'll need boards, nails or wood screws, and a drill/driver.
 Cut boards to fit snugly between rafters.
 Climb into your attic and hold boards up to the rafters to mark placement.
 Secure boards at the marks with nails or screws.

 Install Strapping